futtetennista/lambdawerk-backend-test/README.md

 When testing the space leak-free version of the importer I noticed that the merge process running time increased dramatically.
-It turned out the importer wasn't running batches fully in parallel, that is it was waiting for a batch to complete before merging the next one.
-The way I fixed it it's described in the commit message with SHA-1 333086d.
+It turned out the importer wasn't running merge jobs fully in parallel, that is it was waiting for a merge job to complete before merging the next one.
+The way I fixed it it's also described in the commit message whose SHA-1 is 333086d.

 ## General assumptions
 - The database is hosted on a remote machine therefore the importer must connect